 b.
-Import control fees
+Import Control Fees

-Romania applies various types fees for the official control of food products, feed ingredients and pet food imports.
-The types of inspection fees and their level transportation vehicle and per consignments of germinal products, animal-origin products, animal by-products, composite products and non-animal origin products are provided by Order 96/2014 issued by ANSVSA, amended several times, most recently in 2020.
+Romania applies various types of fees for the official control of food products, feed ingredients and pet food imports.
+The types of inspection fees and their levels per consignments of germinal products, animal-origin products, animal by-products, composite products and non-animal origin products are provided by Order 96/2014 issued by ANSVSA, updated most recently in 2021 through Order 45.

 c.
-Average release time
+Average Release Time